matthiasn/octopress-blog/source/_posts/2014-10-01-Building-System-in-Clojure-2.markdown

 In the next installment, we will probably cover the switchboard component.
 Considering where the information flows next, that seems like a natural next step.

 I hope you found this useful.
 If you did, why don’t you subscribe to the <a href="http://eepurl.com/y0HWv" target="_blank"><strong>newsletter</strong></a> so I can tell you when the next article is out?
+I will also let you know when this one is complete.

 Cheers,
 Matthias